The Spiritual Home of Scotch Whisky

 We have sourced an unusual range of casks to contribute to the rich, complex and smooth whisky we hope to produce, including:

 Caring for the environment is very important to us, which is why we are going so far in our plans to reinstate the ancient gardens and orchards around the distillery.

-Our Single Malt Scotch Whisky will be made with the finest locally grown Fife barley, influenced by the yearly farming cycles and natural rhythms of the land.
+We aim to have our Single Malt Scotch Whisky made with the finest locally grown Fife barley, influenced by the yearly farming cycles and natural rhythms of the land.